Cracked Tooth RestorationAn intermittent toothache may indicate a cracked tooth

-Cracked teeth are a major cause of tooth loss and many times require endodontic therapy (root canal).
-Cracks in teeth can allow the dental pulp to become become infected which can spread to the bone and gum surrounding a problematic tooth and cause more extensive problems.
+Cracks in teeth are a major cause of tooth loss and many times require endodontic therapy (root canal), a dental crown, or removal of the damaged tooth.
+A cracked tooth can allow the dental pulp to become become infected which can spread to the bone and gum surrounding a problematic tooth and cause more extensive problems.

-Cracked teeth may be caused from trauma or a result of stress induced TMJ
+A cracked tooth may be caused from trauma or a result of stress-induced TMJ.

 Sometimes there is only an intermittent toothache which may indicate a cracked tooth.
 Symptoms may include pain when chewing, temperature sensitivities, or throbbing at different times of the day.
 Tooth pain may come and go, making it difficult to diagnose the cause of discomfort.